camunda/feel-scala/docs/1.11/value-mapper-spi.md

 ### Implement a Value Mapper using Java

-Using Java, create a sub-class of `org.camunda.feel.spi.JavaCustomValueMapper`.
+Using Java, create a sub-class of `org.camunda.feel.valuemapper.JavaCustomValueMapper`.
 It is basically equal to the Scala one but with Java instead of Scala types.

 ```java
 public class CustomJavaValueMapper extends JavaCustomValueMapper {